1972 NSWRFL season

-The 1972 New South Wales Rugby Football League premiership was the 65th season of Sydney's professional rugby league football competition, Australia's first.
-Twelve teams, including six of 1908's foundation clubs and another six from across Sydney, competed for the J. J. Giltinan Shield during the season, which culminated in a grand final match between the Manly-Warringah and Eastern Suburbs clubs.
+The 1972 New South Wales Rugby Football League premiership was the 65th season of Sydney's professional rugby league football competition, and Australia's first.
+Twelve teams, including six of 1908's foundation clubs and another six from across Sydney, competed for the J. J. Giltinan Shield during the season.
+The competition culminated in a grand final match between the Manly-Warringah and Eastern Suburbs clubs.

 Season summary

 The 1972 season's Rothmans Medal winner was Western Suburbs' halfback Tommy Raudonikis.
 Rugby League Week awarded their player of the year award to Eastern Suburbs' five-eighth John Ballesty.

-This season, for the first time since 1966, Souths would fail to reach the grand final, and for the first time since 1948 the Grand Final did not feature either Souths or St George.
+This season, for the first time since 1966, Souths would fail to reach the grand final, and for the first time since 1948, the Grand Final did not feature either Souths or St George.

 Following the grand final, several players travelled to France to represent Australia in the 1972 Rugby League World Cup.